Show by Label

 I will test it some more when the 74HC7046 arrives, but I don't have very high expectations.

 The next step was to see if we can use the 74AHC74 circuit for both OCXO's.
 Well, that answer is a resounding no. The circuit is very unruly around the sweet spot and never settles down.
 I tried the positive and negative outputs to no avail.
-The problem is that around the sweetspot, the output of the FF is at exactly at the half point of the 100KHz cycle and collapses to either a high or a low and that causes the frequency adjustment to swing without settling down.
-The output of the 4046 stays a 100KHz pulse so the integrator does not get janked as much.
-My explanation that it works in Lars' GPSDO is because I think it has so much filtering that this effect does not show up.
-Well, at least I tried.
+The problem with the 7474 is that around the sweetspot, the output of the FF is at exactly the half point of the 100KHz cycle and collapses to either a full high or a full low when is is not quite exact and that causes the frequency adjustment for the OCXO to swing between the rail and GND without ever settling down.

 Here's another start-up sequence, looking at the frequency adjustment voltage.
 It only takes about 3 minutes for the OCXO to get tuned to the GPS signal.